-From shepherds' huts to boathouses and even a shell-clad folly, these beautiful garden rooms are both practical and pretty, used by artists, gardeners, and crafters for all sorts of activities.
+From shepherds' huts to boathouses and even a shell-clad folly, these real-life beautiful traditional garden rooms are both practical and pretty, used by artists, gardeners, and crafters for all sorts of activities.

 2. A shepherd's hut retreat